japila-books/spark-sql-internals/docs/spark-sql-Encoder.md

 res6: Boolean = true
 ----

 You can <<creating-encoders, create custom encoders using static methods of `Encoders` object>>.
-Note however that encoders for common Scala types and their product types are already available in link:spark-sql-SparkSession.adoc#implicits[`implicits` object].
+Note however that encoders for common Scala types and their product types are already available in link:SparkSession.md#implicits[`implicits` object].

 [source, scala]
 ----